Non-destructively probing the thermodynamics of quantum systems with qumodes: Qumode Probes

+However, this is an idealised model of the protocol, and in practice the qumode cannot be prepared in a true momentum quadrature eigenstate.
+Rather, one can only achieve approximations to this, with a finite level of squeezing in a given quadrature (the eigenstates corresponding to the limit of infinite squeezing).
+That is, we have a Gaussian uncertainty in the value of the momentum quadrature, centred on the desired $p_0$, i.e.,

-Here, $s$ corresponds to the dimensionless squeezing factor \cite{liu2016}, parameterising the squeezing in the momentum quadrature (note that $s=1$ corresponds to the case of an unsqueezed coherent state, defined as the eigenstate of the annihilation operator; $a\ket{\alpha}=\alpha\ket{\alpha}$).
-Inserting this in to Eq.~\eqref{eqintstate} and following through the protocol (see Technical Appendix), we find the final probability distribution for the qumode is given by
+Here, $s$ corresponds to the dimensionless squeezing factor~\cite{liu2016}, parameterising the squeezing in the momentum quadrature \footnote{Note that $s=1$ corresponds to the case of an unsqueezed coherent state, defined as the eigenstate of the annihilation operator; $a\ket{\alpha}=\alpha\ket{\alpha}$.}.
+Inserting this in to Eq.~\eqref{eqgenmeas}, we find the final probability distribution for the qumode is given by

-The forms of the final probability distributions Eqs.~\eqref{eqfinalbin} and \eqref{eqfinalsqueeze} are somewhat unsurprising, as they mirror the uncertainty in the initial momentum distribution; that is, the distribution of the initial momentum quadrature value $p_0$ ultimately defines the uncertainty in $p$ for the final distributions.
-Because of these finite uncertainties in the initial momentum, the final probability distributions are no longer perfectly identical to the distribution of the system operator $H_{\mathrm{int}}$, and inherit the uncertainty in the initial state.
-With finite measurement bin sizes, we are limited to a resolution in $p$ of $L$, corresponding to a limit in the resolution of the spectrum of $H_{\mathrm{int}}$ of $\Delta E=L/g\tau$.
-For the case of finite squeezing, the squeezing factor defines the spread of the final distribution, with greater squeezing narrowing the distribution.
-The standard deviation of the final momentum distribution is given by $\sigma_p=\sqrt{2}/s$, corresponding to a standard deviation for the system operator eigenvalues of $\sigma_E=\sqrt{2}/sg\tau$.
-Thus, the precision to which we can measure can be increased in both cases by running the protocol for longer or increasing the coupling strength, and by decreasing the bin size or increasing the squeezing for each of the individual cases respectively.
-These values for $\Delta E$ and $\sigma_E$ can be replaced by our desired limit on accuracy to define the valid parameter regime.
-We illustrate the consequence of different levels of precision in \figref{figexample}.
+Indeed, the form of this distribution should not be too surprising -- the smearing of the initial momentum distribution manifests in a smearing in the final distribution.
+This smearing is identical in the initial and final distributions, and is controlled by the squeezing factor.
+Specifically, the standard deviation of the final momentum distribution is given by $\varsigma_p=\sqrt{2}/s$, corresponding to a standard deviation for the system operator eigenvalues of $\varsigma_E=\sqrt{2}/s\lambda\tau$.
+Thus, the precision to which we can measure the eigenvalues of $H_{\mathrm{int}}$ can be increased by running the protocol for longer or increasing the coupling strength, or increasing the squeezing.
+This is analogous to a result found in the proposal for the power of one qumode computation~\cite{liu2016}, that one can trade off a decreased squeezing with increased running time $\tau$, and vice versa.